M. K. Preshow Shimray: Assassination bids

-On April 30th, 2013, the cavalcade of the deputy speaker was ambushed near Ukhrul by suspected NSCN (IM) cadres.
+On April 30, 2013, the cavalcade of the deputy speaker was ambushed near Ukhrul by suspected NSCN (IM) cadres.
 However, no loss of life took place.
 Police claim that a bomb was detonated after the cavalcade passed leading to a 30-minute-long firefight between the security forces and the splinter group.

-Another assassination attempt took place on April 10th, 2014, where an IED was exploded by rebels followed by a firefight as Shimray was returning to Imphal after voting in Chingai.
+Another assassination attempt took place on April 10, 2014, where an IED was exploded by rebels at Leingangching near Litan, followed by a firefight, while Shimray was returning to Imphal after voting in Chingai.
 No member of Shimray's cavalcade was injured, and security forces were unable to capture the assailants.

 Anti tribal bills protests

-In October 2015, the Tangkhul Naga Long, a Tangkhul rights organization demanded that 3 Tangkhul Congress MLAs resign as they did not voice enough opposition to three ‘anti-tribal Bills’ passed on August 31st.
+In October 2015, the Tangkhul Naga Long, a Tangkhul rights organization demanded that 3 Tangkhul Congress MLAs resign as they did not voice enough opposition to three ‘anti-tribal Bills’ passed on August 31.
 Shimray did not follow the demand.